Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic¶

 Overall Architecture¶

-The approach consists of three stages: (1) Analytical validation—using Patchscopes probes to verify whether LLMs correctly interpret compositional embeddings; (2) Post-training adaptation—fine-tuning transformation vectors via knowledge distillation with LoRA adapters on already-trained models; (3) Pretraining from scratch—validating compositional vocabularies as a new model design choice.
-On the input side, surface forms are replaced by the sum of base word and transformation vectors; on the output side, the large unembedding matrix is decomposed into two independent projections over base words and transformations respectively.
+The framework consists of three stages: (1) Analysis and Verification—using Patchscopes probes to verify if LLMs can correctly interpret compositional embeddings; (2) Post-training Adaptation—fine-tuning transformation vectors on pre-trained models via knowledge distillation with LoRA adapters; (3) Pre-training from Scratch—verifying the feasibility of compositional vocabularies as a design choice for new models.
+The input replaces surface forms with the sum of base and transformation vectors, while the output decomposes the large unembedding matrix into independent projections for base words and transformations.

 Key Designs¶